gemesa/gemesa.github.io/_posts/2024-09-25-qilin-ransomware.md

   Number of section headers:         19
   Section header string table index: 18
 ```
+Based on this output our binary is non-PIE (`Type: EXEC (Executable file)`) which means ASLR does not complicate things.

-Then we can:
+Now we can:

-- set a breakpoint on the entry point
+- set a breakpoint on the entry point (optional)
-- check the base address which is necessary to calculate the offset when setting the breakpoint at `FUN_004e52d3()`
 - set the command line arguments
 - set `follow-fork-mode child` which is necessary because the process goes into background via `fork()`
+- run the executable to see whether `FUN_004e52d3()` is ever called

 ```
 $ gdb ./qilin-esxi-patched.elf